lse-ds105/ds105a-project-chadgpt/docs/index.md

 - Filtered data set Example
     - <iframe src="df_filtered.html" style="width: 100%; height: 400px; border: 1px solid #ddd; border-radius: 5px; box-shadow: 2px 2px 5px #888;"></iframe>
-    - In this dataset, we have most of the information we require for initial analysis of recipes.
+    - In this dataset, we have most of the information we require for initial analysis of the posts.
 We will move on to ingredient and recipe analysis in conjunction with data from BBC in part 2.

 ### Part 1 📊Analysis